iree-org/iree/integrations/pjrt/README.md

 * Please submit feature requests and bug reports about the plugin in [GitHub Issues](https://github.com/iree-org/iree/issues).
 * Discuss the development of the plugin at `#jax` or `#pjrt-plugin` channel of [IREE Discord server](https://discord.gg/wEWh6Z9nMU).
-* Check the [OpenXLA/XLA](https://github.com/openxla/xla) repo for PJRT APIs and clients.
+* Check the [OpenXLA/XLA](https://github.com/openxla/xla) repo and [its communication channels](https://github.com/openxla/community?tab=readme-ov-file#communication-channels) for PJRT APIs and clients.

 ## License